GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 ---
-title: Improved dark mode with the `color-scheme` CSS property and the corresponding meta tag
+title: Improved dark mode default styling with the `color-scheme` CSS property and the corresponding meta tag
 subhead: |
   The `color-scheme` CSS property and the corresponding meta tag allow developers to opt their pages in to the theme-specific defaults of the user agent stylesheet.
 authors:
   - thomassteiner
-date: 2020-03-27
+date: 2020-04-08
 hero: hero.jpg
 alt: Pigeons on a wall with a sharp black and white contrast in the background.
 description: |